Alhusayni/Cinf301-Django-Demo/README.md

 ### Creating starting app:

-To create starting app you should write this command in you working directory:
+To create a starting app, you should write this command in your working directory:
 ```
 python manage.py startapp <appname>
 ```